 Compensatory damages are meant to make up for your injury.
 There are two common types of compensatory damages.
 They are:

-Actual damages reimburse you for funds that you paid out of pocket, such as lost wages, medical bills, substitute transportation, property replacement, rehabilitation or other things that you have paid money for because of your injury.
+- Actual damages reimburse you for funds that you paid out of pocket, such as lost wages, medical bills, substitute transportation, property replacement, rehabilitation or other things that you have paid money for because of your injury.

-General damages reimburse you for things that you have not paid money for, yet still suffer from.
+- General damages reimburse you for things that you have not paid money for, yet still suffer from.
 This includes harm to your marriage, future lost wages, emotional suffering, disfigurement, among other examples.